mcruzdev/blog/docs/posts/how-does-quarkus-build-your-application.md

     - `CuratedApplication#createAugmentor()`, creating an instance named `action` of type `AugmentAction`.

 3. Within `action`, it performs:
-    - Invokes augmentation via `AugmentResult`, storing the result of the augmentation process.
+    - Invokes augmentation via `AugmentationAction#createProductionApplication()`, creating a the result (`AugmentationResult` instance) of the augmentation process.

 4. Renaming the JAR file occurs under the condition:
     - If `result.getJar() != null` evaluates to `true`.

-## Inside the QuarkusMavenAppBootstrap class
+## Inside the QuarkusMavenAppBootstrap

 Between the steps **1** and **2** the method from class [`QuarkusBootstrapProvider.QuarkusMavenAppBootstrap#doBootstrap(QuarkusBootstrapMojo mojo, LaunchMode mode)`](https://github.com/quarkusio/quarkus/blob/e87a492ecbd83a20a23c8779b166f297136e686a/devtools/maven/src/main/java/io/quarkus/maven/QuarkusBootstrapProvider.java#L205) is called, it is an important method too.
 Below, a snippet of this method is presented: